feenkcom/gt4gemstone-old/doc/bareGemStoneInstalation.md

 topaz> login
 ```

-Next run the instalation script, verify if there are errors and commit the session.
+Next run the installation script, verify if there are errors and commit the session.
 ```
 topaz 1> input <PATH_TO_GT4GEMSTONE>/external/scripts/gs_3.3.0/load_full.topaz
 topaz 1> errorCount